 Old Beit HaAravah and King Abdullah Bridge

-The Kibbutz cemetery and Abdullah bridge are 2 miles south of Jesus’ baptismal site.
-Reaching the sites requires a permit from the Israel army (IDF).
-These sites present a less known yet fascinating chapter in the history of the State of Israel.
+The Kibbutz cemetery and Abdullah Bridge are 2 miles south of Jesus’ baptismal site.
+Reaching the sites requires a permit from the Israeli Army (IDF).
+These sites present a less-known yet fascinating chapter in the history of the State of Israel.

-A tour to the site can be combined in a day tour of the Dead Sea.
+A site tour can be combined with a day tour of the Dead Sea.